King's Ely: The Infirmary

 The Infirmary is one of the oldest surviving of the monastery's buildings, constructed in the 12th century.
 Located on Firmary Lane near the south transept of the cathedral, the building once housed sick monks, but is now the boarding house for the Ely Cathedral choristers.

 School House

 School House is part of the monastery, and the religious studies department is housed in the Hermitage buildings.
 The school uses the cathedral as a place of worship three times a week, and for major school services.

 Prior's House

-Prior's House is used as a boarding house for the Junior School house, Priory House.
+Prior's House is used as a boarding house for the Prep School house, Priory House.

 Old Hereward Hall

 Old Hereward Hall was built in the 1800s and is now used by the school to house classrooms, alongside a portion Wilkinson House.

 Hereward Hall

 Hereward hall was originally the Ely Theological College, constructed in 1876 and used until 1964 when it transferred into the possession of the school.